goradd/goradd/doc/quickstart.md

 required in version 1.13 (they said this would happen in 1.12, and then didn't) before they have worked out the kinks.

-That said, go modules bring a couple of nice features to the go build environment:
+That said, go modules brings a couple of nice features to the go build environment:
 1) Only one GOPATH directory.
 You don't need to change your environment variables every time you change projects.
 2) Reproducible builds.
 This is the primary goal of modules, and generally has been